BriceJstph/BizarreBazar/README.md

 # BizarreBazar
-Implementation of the famous game as a PWA
+Implementation in text format of the famous game as a PWA

 ## Hosting the App Locally